 Then, go to your settings and select “Highlights”.

 From here you can toggle things on/off as you wish.

-I have mine set up to record all the events.
-That way I know I will never miss a thing.
+I have mine set up to record all the events, so I know I will never miss another highlight.

-This is especially useful if you are a content creator (like me) and don’t want to record the entire game because it can use a lot of precious disk space.
+This is especially useful if you’re a content creator and don’t want to record the entire game because it can use a lot of disk space.